cisco-ie/stenella/README.md

 ### Observer Caveats and Tips
 - Avoid multiple observers processing for the same condition
 - Include a means to indicate a change was caused by your observer as `stenella` is unaware of any events created, deleted, or updated by observers
+- For every update done on an event, this will count as 1 API call and + (1 * `X` # Attendees) since this will count as a theoretical new event

 ## Authors
 - [Brandon Him](https://github.com/brh55/)